cfpb/hmda-frontend/cypress/README.md

 - `yarn test-smoke`: Executes much quicker than the full suite of tests by running a subset of end-to-end tests that represent core functionality.
 - `yarn test-unauthenticated`: Runs all tests that don't require Keycloak authentication.
 - `yarn test-large`: Runs our large filer test which uploads a very large file and takes awhile.
+- `yarn test-visual:baseline`: Generates baseline snapshots for [visual regression testing](https://www.npmjs.com/package/cypress-visual-regression).
+Can be run against any environment but to test local changes you'll want to do `CYPRESS_HOST=http://localhost:3000 yarn test-visual:baseline`.
+- `yarn test-visual`: Takes snapshots and compares them to the baseline images.
+Can be run against any environment but to test local changes you'll want to do `CYPRESS_HOST=http://localhost:3000 yarn test-visual`.

 When you add new tests, make sure to tag them appropriately so that they run with the above commands.
 You can view the commands and their tags in [`package.json`](https://github.com/cfpb/hmda-frontend/blob/master/package.json).
 For example, localhost tests have a `@localhost` tag.
 Tests that require Keycloak authentication have a `@auth-required` tag and the above `yarn test-unauthenticated` command runs all tests *without* this tag.